How to Introduce a Comforter to Your Baby

 2. Bring it into your feeding routine

-Whether you're breastfeeding or bottle feeding, hold the comforter between you and your baby during feeds.
+Hold the comforter between you and your baby during feeds.
 This is one of the most naturally calm and connected moments of your baby's day - and associating the comforter with that feeling is incredibly powerful.

 3. Use it consistently at sleep time